 Petitioner

 The petitioners argued that it is the duty of the state to provide all its citizens with education irrespective of the social or economic background they are from.
 Strengthening their argument was the case of Mohini Jain which had already broadened the scope of the right to education.
 It was put forth by the Petitioners that the State does not exercise a monopoly with respect to education.
-The council was of the view that one has the right to establish an educational system that is self-financing and where it is the institute’s autonomy to collect money from the applicants.
+The council was of the view that one has the right to establish an educational system that is self-financing and that it is the institute’s autonomy to collect money from the applicants.
 They based their arguments on the following grounds:

 1. The functioning of an educational institution shall be taken as an industry.